MuhammadAkif/node-boilerplate/README.md

 ````

-If you want add a new route
+If you want add a new route you can see below example.
 ````
 In getRouter method of our controller.
 This method has following parameter